What will I learn?

 This program is targeted at careers in two areas, corrections and law.
 Students will focus on the law, crime, the way people think and act as well as general education courses.

 The corrections portion is designed to prepare students for a bachelor's degree and for careers such as juvenile officer, parole agent, adult probation officer, state and federal corrections officer, institutional counselor, and halfway house counselor.

 Available at the Cheyenne main campus and online.

 Graduates should continue their education at a four-year university.
 They often work as:

-Visit Career Coach for additional information about Criminal Investigators and Special Agents.
+Visit Career Coach for additional information about Detectives and Criminal Investigators.

-Visit Career Coach for additional information about Police Patrol Officers.
+Visit Career Coach for additional information about Police and Sheriff's Patrol Officers.

 Visit Career Coach for additional information about Probation Officers and Correctional Treatment Specialists.